Millions of meetings. Each Day. They’re mostly bad.

 Don’t have a meeting to “present” output or get facetime.
 If you’re only communicating status and everyone is going to continue according to the prior plan.
 Send the status update by email/slack/carrier pigeon as appropriate.
 Only meet to co-ordinate a change of action.

 Eg: You realize that you need marketing to change their ad campaigns based on this week’s result.
-It requires a quick and complex coordination across teams.
+It requires rapid and complex coordination across teams.
+This is worth having a meeting.

 Know why you’re meeting and the type of meeting you need: Process vs. Mission